bhklab/Xeva/README.md

-ELUSIV: Extended compEndium of patient-derived modeLs for drUg Screening In Vivo
+XenoR

+Integration of molecular and pharmacological profiles of patient-derived models